 I am aware that I may have access to or be entrusted with confidential information relating to the Group that is in use, planned, or under development, including but not limited to (i) technical information of the Group, its customers or other third parties, including databases, methods, know-how, formulae, compositions, technological prototypes, processes, inventions, and similar items; (ii) business information of the Group, its customers or other third parties, such as information relating to the Group's employees, actual and anticipated relationships between the Group and other companies, financial information, information relating to customer or vendor relationships, product pricing, and similar items; and (iii) information relating to future plans of the Group, its customers or other third parties, such as marketing strategies, new product research, pending projects and proposals, proprietary production processes, research and development strategies, and similar items (collectively, "Confidential Information").

 During the term of my engagement with the Company and for a period of three (3) years thereafter I shall keep confidential, and shall not disclose or make available, directly or indirectly, to any third party any Confidential Information without the prior written consent of the Company.
 The foregoing shall not apply to (i) information for which I can provide evidence that it is already in the public domain through no fault of my own or a breach of the Group's rights by any third party; (ii) disclosures which are required by law or a valid court order, in which case I will notify the Company in writing immediately on becoming aware of such requirement or its likely occurrence, and the disclosure of Confidential Information shall be limited to the extent expressly required; or (iii) disclosures to immediate family members for so long as such family members are also bound by confidentiality obligations no less restricting than the obligations hereunder.
-[Do they need to sign anything?]
+[HFN Note: we have tried to be as accommodating as possible and leave that up to you.]

 I confirm that except in the proper performance of my consulting obligations, I shall not copy, transmit, communicate, publish or make any commercial or other use whatsoever of any Confidential Information, without the prior written consent of the Company.
-I shall exercise (strike; I do not own a safe with 10” steel walls and do not plan to buy one) care in safeguarding the Confidential Information against loss, theft or other inadvertent disclosure and in maintaining its confidentiality.
-Upon termination of my engagement with the Company, I shall, at the Company’s request, either destroy or deliver to the Company all Confidential Information and any and all copies thereof that have been furnished to me, prepared by me or came to my possession howsoever, and I shall not retain copies thereof in whatever form. (strike)
+I shall safeguard the Confidential Information against loss, theft or other inadvertent disclosure to the best of my ability and exercise the highest degree of care in maintaining its confidentiality.
+Upon termination of my engagement with the Company, I shall, at the Company’s request, either destroy or deliver to the Company all Confidential Information and any and all copies thereof that have been furnished to me, prepared by me or came to my possession howsoever, and I shall not retain copies thereof in whatever form. (strike)[HFN note: why is this stricken?
+Do you expect to maintain copies of the company’s confidential information after your engagement?]

 2. Intellectual Property